AGENTS

 Use `dev` for day-to-day browser extension development with watch mode, browser launch, and context-aware update behavior.

 `dev` runs the development pipeline and watches your project files.
-It applies update strategies based on what changed: hot module replacement (HMR), hard reload, or restart-required diagnostics.
+It applies update strategies based on what changed: hot module replacement (HMR), hard reload, or a full restart when the change requires it.

 ## When to use `dev`